Sound Sculpture / Bioacoustic Architectural Installation / Scientific Device / Artwork

 Sound Greenfall - A musical courtship between plants and humans

-The installation envisions new forms of bioacoustic architecture and regenerative landscape: as both a sound sculpture and a scientific device, Sound Greenfall challenges anthropocentric narratives, using sound as a catalyst for deeper connection between human beings and nature.
-Aimed at fostering health and well-being on a tangible biological level, it is designed for all environments that promote wellness, care, and biodiversity – from clinics, rehabilitation centres and hospitals, to botanical gardens, schools, and public spaces.
+The installation envisions new forms of bioacoustic architecture and regenerative landscape.
+As both a sound sculpture and an experimental environment, Sound Greenfall challenges anthropocentric narratives, using sound as a catalyst for deeper connection between human beings and nature.
+Aimed at fostering experiences of well-being and connection with the natural environment, it is designed for environments that promote wellness, care, and biodiversity—from clinics, rehabilitation centres, and hospitals, to botanical gardens, schools, and public spaces.